Online Colleges That Accept Transfer Credits

 Other private funds may or may not follow you to your new school.
 Talk to your financial aid specialist at both schools to ensure you aren’t missing critical steps.

 A perk of transferring colleges is that while you will transfer college credits, you won’t transfer your GPA.
 Yes, your GPA is used to help determine your admission eligibility, but after being accepted to the new school, your GPA becomes a blank slate.

 What ultimately counts is your GPA at the institution from which you graduate.

-This factor makes community college programs particularly attractive to many students.
-It’s no secret that community college programs allow you to complete general education courses at a reduced cost, but they also allow you to get a few difficult but required courses out of the way.
+This factor makes community college programs particularly attractive.
+It’s no secret that community colleges allow you to complete general education courses at a reduced cost, but they also allow you to get a few difficult courses out of the way.

 For example, if you want to enter a sociology program but dread college algebra, earn your math credits at an accredited community college.
 As long as you get a C or better, your credits should transfer, and your GPA won’t take a hit in the end.